adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 You will ingest `Product Metadata`, `Product`, `Price Book`, and `Price` data for our Carvelo Automotive demo dataset.

-Using our new Adobe Commerce Optimizer Typescript/Javascript SDK, we will ingest:
+Using our Commerce Optimizer Typescript SDK, we will ingest:

 - Metadata for our Product attributes
 - 1080 Products across our 3 brands (in batches of 100)